LippmannLab/Lippmann-Lab-Onboarding/docs/Manuscripts.md

 8. **Any data used to compile a graph of some sort should be provided to Ethan in an Excel spreadsheet.** This ensures that he has a copy of the original numbers after you leave, complying with [RCR practices](#RCR).
 Many students choose to set a folder for their manuscripts in [Box](http://vanderbilt.box.com/) that contains raw and processed data.

+9. ***Once you have submitted a paper, make sure that Ethan has all the raw data in a Box folder in order to comply with RCR standards!***

-9. **Celebrate when the paper is accepted.** First round for the entire lab is always on Ethan!
+10. **Celebrate when the paper is accepted.** First round for the entire lab is always on Ethan!

 ## Writing Tips and Resources - need to fill in at some point